Travel from Madrid to Gibraltar.

 does not allow to book two connecting flights in the same booking.
 There are two possiblities to couple with this situation:

-Book both flights separately will be the cheapest way to fly from from Madrid to Gibraltar.
+Book both flights separately will be the cheapest way to fly from Madrid to Gibraltar.
 However, since they are separate bookings, you take the risk of missing your connection if anything such a delay or cancellation happens to the first flight.

 Luckily, Kiwi.com provides an alternative to this.
 It lets you book both flights together, providing a transfer guarantee at the same time.